 - Emergency root canals

 This isn’t an all-inclusive list of our emergency dental services.
 If you’re experiencing any concern, ask us about how we can cater to your oral emergency in the Fort Collins area.

 Fort Collins Emergency Dentist

 Although emergencies are stressful, finding a quality Fort Collins emergency dentist doesn’t have to be!
 For urgent, professional dentistry care, we’re here to help.
-At Tim Owens DDS, we can treat a very wide range of dental emergency situations and will focus on reducing your pain and preventing further, lasting damage.
+At Owens Dental, we can treat a very wide range of dental emergency situations and will focus on reducing your pain and preventing further, lasting damage.
 With a full range of services including sedation dentistry, we’ll make seeing to your urgent enquiry as comfortable and stress-free as possible.

 If you’re concerned about the cost of seeking emergency dental assistance, we even offer a $49 special emergency exam to our non-existing customers.
 We also work with many dental insurers and have a savings plan for any of our uninsured patients.
 Because dental emergencies that aren’t seen to in a timely fashion often cause more significant problems, we generally find that treating any issues sooner rather than later is the most affordable option for our patients.